jeffreykegler/hoonlint/misc/whitespace.md

 The anchor column is therefore one stop after the anchor rune-ish column.

-COLSIG again is 0-running, so that its runsteps should be indented one stop past the anchor column.
+COLSIG again is 0-running, so that its runsteps should be aligned one stop after the anchor column.
-By the same logic, the TISTIS should be indented at the anchor column.
+By the same logic, the TISTIS should be aligned at the anchor column.
 This is what we see in the example.
 The last three lines of the example are the last runechild of the TISFAS.